alexander-guesnon/Movie-Trailer-Website/README.md

 * python 2.7 - newer
 * Web browser
 ###  Running
-Lanunch a terminal in the Movie-Trailer-Website directory.
+Launch a terminal in the Movie-Trailer-Website directory.
 Then run the following.
 ~~~
 python entertaiment-center.py
 ~~~